amanchand5605/datascience-demo/README.md

 # datascience-demo
-this is my first git Repository.
+this is my first Git Repository.
+Auther-AmanChand yadav.